-A young girl cries because her feelings are hurt.
+A young girl ‘s feelings are hurt, and she cries.

 A schoolboy shuts down and hides when his classmates bully him.

-A woman takes dinner to a neighbor who has just been widowed.
+A woma brings dinner to a neighbor who just became a widow.

 A husband hires a sitter and plans a surprise date night for his overworked wife.